sid5432/pypdx/README.md

  	template1=# create database pdx;
  	template1=# \q

-or you can modify the dns specifications in the example program to suit your needs.
+or you can modify the dsn specifications in the example program to suit your needs.
 It should be relatively simple to modify the code to use a [MySQL database](https://www.mysql.com/), but I have not tried this.

 The program depends on a few Python modules (specified in the <code>requirement.txt</code>